 At Distance Learning College (DLC), we are proud to offer a wide range of courses which are eligible for funding through the Enhanced Learning Credits Administration Services (ELCAS) scheme.
 We have helped many people with military backgrounds to achieve the qualifications required to progress in their careers, and we can do the same for you.

-Our accredited training courses are available at a variety of levels, across subject areas including Accountancy, Management, Logistics, Supply Chain Management and Human Resources, so you can find a course that’s just right for your career aspirations.
+Our accredited training courses are available at a variety of levels, across subject areas including Management, Logistics and Supply Chain Management so you can find a course that’s just right for your career aspirations.

 We believe we offer the best training available for your ELCAS credits, but don’t just take our word for it.
 Check out our case studies below, to see what some of our past students have to say.